 NOTE 2—Example of TTG set to absorb the propagation delay for up to 30 km and a CPE turnaround time of 10 μs.
 For larger distances, proper scheduling at the BS will allow for absorption of longer propagation delay.

 NOTE 3—Portion of symbol left over to arrive at the 10 ms frame period.
+There is also the possibility of superfram re-alignement (~+/- 25 TU) at the top of the minute with the master clock.

 Simplification of Table 273